-Very recently, Vision Transformers (ViT) \cite{vit} have received increasing research interest due to its content-dependent interactions \cite{vaswani2021scaling} and flexibility in modeling long-range dependencies \cite{chu2021twins}.
+Very recently, vision transformer \cite{vit} has been known as an alternative to CNNs to learn visual representations due to its content-dependent interactions \cite{vaswani2021scaling} and flexibility in modelling long-range dependencies \cite{chu2021twins}.
 However, the quadratic increase in complexity with image size hinders its application on dehazing tasks, which requires high-resolution feature maps.
-Additionally, it is undeniable that global and local information aggregation are both useful for low-level vision tasks, while the ViT does not possess the locality \cite {vit}.
-To these ends, we propose a Hybrid Local-Global Vision Transformer (HyLoG-ViT), which consists of two paths, the local and global ViT paths.
-In the local ViT path, the standard ViT blocks are operated in a grid of non-overlapped regions, enabling the ViT model to focus on capturing the fine-grained and short-distance information within the local region.
-In the global ViT path, one ViT block is operated on the downscaled feature maps to capture the global and long-range dependencies.
-Then, the hybrid features from the two paths are fused by a convolution layer, improving the local continuity.
-Compared with the vanilla ViT architecture, the HyLoG-ViT has lower computational complexity and brings locality mechanisms to the networks.
+Additionally, it is undeniable that global and local information aggregation are useful for low-level vision tasks, while the vision transformer does not possess the locality \cite{vit}.
+Inspired by these researches, we propose a Hybrid Local-Global Vision Transformer (HyLoG-ViT), which consists of the local and global vision transformer paths.
+In the local vision transformer path, the standard transformer blocks are operated in a grid of non-overlapped regions, enabling the model to capture the fine-grained and short-distance information within the local regions.
+In the global vision transformer path, one transformer block is operated on the downscaled feature maps to capture the global and long-range dependencies.
+Then, the features from the two paths are hybridized by a convolution layer to improve the local continuity.
+Compared with the vanilla vision transformer architecture, the HyLoG-ViT has lower computational complexity and brings locality mechanisms to the networks.